The VA denies veterans disability claims that fail to meet eligibility requirements or lack proof of qualifications.

 If a VA provider believes that a veterans disability was “at least as likely as not” caused by an incident or conditions during their military service, then they are supposed to award a service connection.
 Veterans with pre-existing conditions may be more likely to struggle with this standard.

-Without adequate medical proof of a service connection, the VA may agree that a harmful event or conditions occurred during your military service and that you have an illness or injury, but dispute that the two facts are related.
+Without adequate medical proof of a service connection, the VA may agree a harmful event occurred during your military service and that you have an illness or injury, but dispute that the two facts are related.
+A strong medical nexus letter from a healthcare provider who has personally evaluated you is often the most effective way to show service connection.

 A service-related illness or injury must reach a certain level of severity to warrant VA disability benefits.
 The threshold for benefits is a 10% level of impairment.
-If you have a mental or physical condition that is generally not considered serious enough to inflict symptoms that correspond with a 10% disability rating, the VA will likely deny your claim.
+If you have a mental or physical condition that’s generally not considered serious enough to inflict symptoms that correspond with a 10% disability rating, the VA will likely deny the claim.

 Alternatively, you may be seeking additional VA benefits for a service-related condition that is usually relatively minor.
 The VA may not offer the level of disability benefits you requested given the typical severity of your condition.